-Name for a divide - and the canyon that contains this divide; name also used in "Unaweep/Tabeguache Byway", one of Colorado's several official state scenic and historic auto routes.
+Name for a divide, as well as the canyon that contains this divide.
+Name also used in "Unaweep/Tabeguache Byway", one of Colorado's several official state scenic and historic auto routes.
 Normally a canyon is carved by a single stream, so you wouldn't think of a canyon as having a divide in it.
 Indeed, many geologists believe that Unaweep was probably carved by the ancestral Colorado and/or Gunnison rivers.
 But in recent geologic history, those two big rivers have changed course, and now there are two small streams flowing in opposite directions from a divide in the middle of the canyon.
 Bright says the word comes from the Ute for "fire canyon".
 But I prefer Ross' interpretation (which may be somewhat of a paraphrase, but may also be closer to the Ute's intent): "canyon with two mouths".

 From the Ute for "red lake".
 Name given to a river, a mountain, and a National Forest.